2. User interfaces

 Associate files and references

-it could allow to declare the list of files related to a given speaker.
+can allow declaring the list of files related to a given speaker.

 In that example, the reference Oriana